How To Start A Nonprofit In Kansas

 It’s wise to call your ahead of time to check its requirements.
 Some banks may require you to bring a resolution authorizing you to open a bank account in your nonprofit’s name (particularly if your nonprofit has several directors and/or officers).

-Submit Your KS Nonprofit Annual Report
+Submit Your KS Nonprofit Biennial Report

-What Is The Kansas Nonprofit Annual Report?
+What Is The Kansas Nonprofit Biennial Report?

-Kansas requires pretty much every type of business (corporations, LLCs, partnerships, and nonprofits) to file an annual report each year.
-For nonprofits there is a $40 fee, and the form updates your nonprofit’s membership and contact information.
+For nonprofits there is a $80 fee, and the form updates your nonprofit’s membership and contact information.
 The deadline is always the 15th day of the sixth month following your tax closing month (if your tax closing month is December, for example, the deadline is June 15th).
-You can file by mail or at the Kansas Electronic Annual Report Filing System.
+You can file by mail or at the Kansas Electronic Report Filing System.